128technology/docs/docs/bcp_service-policy_defaults.md

 ```

 :::note
 This baseline configuration uses the `MultimediaStreaming` service-class, which in turn uses DSCP 26 (AF31).
-MultimediaStreaming is assigned to the 128T's `medium` traffic-engineering queue.
+MultimediaStreaming is assigned to the SSR's `medium` traffic-engineering queue.
 :::

 #### Best-Effort Data